 Take your 1×12 board and cut it down widthwise to fit the depth of your window well.
 Then, cut the length down so that it fits perfectly in the window.

-STEP FOUR: Caulk & Patch
+Step Four: Caulk & Patch

 Now that the shelf is assembled and installed, it’s time to make it look pretty.

 I used DAP Premium Wood Filler to fill all of the seams along all three sides of the board, as well as all of the nail holes.
 I love this wood filler because the texture makes it very easy to work with and the finished product looks completely seamless.
 Be sure to overfill it slightly so that when you sand it down, the seams are fully covered!
+Click here for a full tutorial on how to use wood filler.

 Allow it to dry according to the package directions, then sand it down so it’s flush.